zz85/profile-bee/README.md

 Stacktraces are retrieved in the user space program and symbols resolution is handled.

-Stacks are counted and sorted, the resulting output is
+Stacks are counted and sorted and can be output with the follow choices

-a) A SVG flamegraph (generated with inferno) you can load in your browser
+- A SVG flamegraph (generated with inferno) you can load in your browser
-b) [Branden Gregg's](https://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html) Stack Collapsed [format](https://github.com/BrendanGregg/flamegraph#2-fold-stacks) that can be loaded up using [speedscope visualizer](https://www.speedscope.app/)
+- [Branden Gregg's](https://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html) Stack Collapsed [format](https://github.com/BrendanGregg/flamegraph#2-fold-stacks) that can be loaded up using [speedscope visualizer](https://www.speedscope.app/)
+- Your own custom format

 ### Usage